Sacha Fenestraz: GT300

 In addition to his 2019 Japanese Formula 3 campaign, Fenestraz also partook in the GT300 class of the Super GT championship with Kondo Racing, finishing sixth overall with couple of podiums.

 GT500

 The following year, Fenestraz graduated to the GT500 class with Lexus rebranded Toyota Gazoo Racing replacing Kazuki Nakajima at TGR TOM'S au and partnering Yuhi Sekiguchi.
-Four podiums to his name alongside Sekiguchi placed 4th in the standings.
+Four podiums to his name alongside Sekiguchi placed fourth in the standings.
 Fenestraz stayed with the same team, but moved to the KeePer car pairing up with Ryo Hirakawa.
-Unfortunately he was denied entry to Japan for long time due to border restriction caused by the pandemic.
-He raced in the fifth round of the series, and by end of season clinched 1 podium.
-He continues to compete same team, but with new teammate of Ritomo Miyata.
+Unfortunately, he was denied entry to Japan due to border restriction caused by the pandemic.
+He raced in the fifth round of the series, and by end of season clinched one podium.
+He continued to compete same team, but with new teammate of Ritomo Miyata.
 In that season, Fenestraz and Miyata clinched their GT500 maiden win in Fuji Speedway.

-Fenestraz returns to GT500 in 2025 for his return to Japan.
+Fenestraz returned to GT500 in 2025 for his return to Japan.
 He would join SARD alongside his 2020 teammate Yuhi Sekiguchi.